SumiSastri/typescript-with-react/node-ts/readme.md

 # Typescript fundamentals

-This section covers the fundamentals of Typescript using node as a compiler
+This section covers the fundamentals of Typescript using node as a compiler.
+Level intermediatory, requires fundamental knowledge of JavaScript & Node.

 ##### Scaffolding & File Structure